dan-olsen/ECE593J/Lab4/Lab4.md

 	rm ./program1
 ```
 ### Questions
 Child 1 does not know the PID of child 2 so for child 1 to send a signal to child 2 it would have to first signal the parent who would then signal child 2.
-There is an issue here if the parent dies before child 1 sends its signal child 2 will never recieve the signal.
+There is an issue here if the parent dies before child 1 sends its signal child 2 will never receive the signal.

 You would use the same idea as before however before child 1 forks the parent's PID would need to be stored in a variable the new child would inherit.